 The table below analyses the League's financial liabilities into relevant maturity groupings based on the remaining period at the statement of financial position date to the contractual maturity date.
 The amounts disclosed in the table are the contractual undiscounted cash flows.

-LESS THAN ONE YEAR MORE THAN ONE YEAR

-AT JULY 2018

-Borrowings

-Trade and other payables 61 183 690

-AT JULY 2017

-Borrowings

-Trade and other payables 78 697 322
+At July 2018 Less than one year More than one year Borrowings Trade and other payables 61 183 690 12 At July 2017 Волоwings Trade and other payables 78 697 322